 Net 60 daysNet 30 days

-• Always use the supplier’s product codes
+• Use supplier-specific product codes

-• Clearly state the unit type (e.g. box, litre)
+• Specify unit types (e.g., box, litre)

-• Indicate the expected currency
+• Indicate currency

-• Define your payment terms
+• Define clear payment terms

-• Make the document legible and concise
+• Keep the document legible

-• Include a CSV file for multi-line orders
+• Include a CSV for multi-line orders

 • Ensure only authorised personnel send POs

-Learn more about invoice processing with Zahara
+Learn more about invoice processing with Zahara.

 DimensionZahara (Automated PO Software)Manual PO Process